Interest rates, the loonie and ‘condomanium’: Economy turns on a dime

 Activist eyes HBC

-An activist investor wants a shakeup at Canada’s iconic Hudson’s Bay Co., the Wall Street Journal reports.
+An activist investor wants a shakeup at Canada’s iconic Hudson’s Bay Co.

-Land and Buildings Investment Management has built a stake of almost 4.5 per cent in the retailer, the news organization said, and is sending a letter to its board seeking a restructuring to take it private or redevelop its real estate assets.
+Land and Buildings Investment Management of Stamford, Conn., said Monday it now holds a stake of almost 4.5 per cent in the retailer and wants the company to unlock its “substantial untapped real estate value.”

-The investment firm believes the real estate is valued at several times more than HBC shares would suggest.Read more
+In a letter to the board, released publicly, Land and Buildings called for either “monetization or repurposing” of HBC real estate assets or a management buyout of the company.

+“Ostensibly, Hudson’s Bay is a department store company, but unlike its peers that may own some of their real estate and whose values may approach or slightly exceed their share prices, Hudson’s Bay owns the vast majority of its real estate,” it said.

 Shorting of loonie eases